MicrosoftDocs/learn/learn-pr/wwl-data-ai/detect-analyze-faces/includes/1-introduction.md

 There are many applications for face detection, analysis, and recognition.
 For example,

-- Security - facial recognition can be used in building security applications, and increasingly it is used in smart phones operating systems for unlocking devices.
+- **Security**: facial recognition can be used in building security applications, and increasingly it is used in smart phones operating systems for unlocking devices.
-- Social media - facial recognition can be used to automatically tag known friends in photographs.
+- **Social media**: facial recognition can be used to automatically tag known friends in photographs.
-- Intelligent monitoring - for example, an automobile might include a system that monitors the driver's face to determine if the driver is looking at the road, looking at a mobile device, or shows signs of tiredness.
+- **Intelligent monitoring**: for example, an automobile might include a system that monitors the driver's face to determine if the driver is looking at the road, looking at a mobile device, or shows signs of tiredness.
-- Advertising - analyzing faces in an image can help direct advertisements to an appropriate demographic audience.
+- **Advertising**: analyzing faces in an image can help direct advertisements to an appropriate demographic audience.
-- Missing persons - using public cameras systems, facial recognition can be used to identify if a missing person is in the image frame.
+- **Missing persons** using public cameras systems, facial recognition can be used to identify if a missing person is in the image frame.
-- Identity validation - useful at ports of entry kiosks where a person holds a special entry permit.
+- **Identity validation** useful at ports of entry kiosks where a person holds a special entry permit.

+## Learning objectives

+- Identify Azure services for face analysis
+- Provision a Face resource
+- Use the Face API to detect, analyze and recognize faces